Vijay77954/Review_Verifier2.o/README.md

-# Review_Verifier2.o
 # Review Verifier - Fantastic Four 🛡️

-Welcome to **Review Verifier**, a sleek, modern web application designed to identify false product reviews on major e-commerce platforms.
+Welcome to **Review Verifier**, a sleek, modern full-stack web application designed to identify false product reviews on major e-commerce platforms.
 This project was developed as part of a Hackathon to tackle the growing problem of review manipulation, inflated ratings, and scam sellers online.

-## 🚀 Live Demo
-**Check out our live project here:** [Live Demo Link](https://orange-jilleen-64.tiiny.site)

 ---